mdn/browser-compat-data/docs/data-guidelines.md

 For example, if the current release of browser X is version 10.2, but a new feature was backported to previous versions including a new 9.7.1 release, then the supported version is 9.7 (not 10.2 or 9.7.1).

 This decision was made in [#3953, under the expectation that most users are likely to run the latest minor version of their browser](https://github.com/mdn/browser-compat-data/pull/3953#issuecomment-485847399), but not necessarily the latest version overall.

+## Finding browser version numbers for features

+When adding data for a particular feature, you'll often need to find which version of each browser the feature first shipped in.
+For how-to guidance which will help you do that, see [Matching web features to browser release version numbers](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Processes/Matching_features_to_browser_version).

 ## Safari for iOS versioning